ihouwat/shopping-list-react-app-demo/README.md

 Note: this is just a frontend demo.
 For a build that includes a server, [go here](https://github.com/ihouwat/shopping-list-react-app-complete).

+## App Features
+* Customizable grocery stores and store layouts, in JavaScript
+* Click on list items to add notes
+* Fast, accessible progressive web app
+* Top 10 faves list based on usage history
+* Dark mode, because why not?!
+* Ready to deploy
+* Cute bear to brighten your day (load the app)

 ## Technologies Used
 * [create-react-app](https://create-react-app.dev/): To create React application
 * [material-ui](https://material-ui.com/): To create Material Design UI components